|Support||Help Desk, Chat, Phone, Knowledge Base & Social Media|

 Bluehost does well on both marks.

-However, as I said in my HostGator vs. Bluehost comparison, they use the phone more as a triage solution than a “let’s let everyone talk to an expert immediately” kind of solution.
+However, as I said in my HostGator vs. Bluehost comparison, they use the phone more as a triage solution than a “let’s let everyone talk to an expert immediately”.

-That’s not a good or bad thing, but I think it’s good to know that you’re still going to go through their phone tree, and you’re still going to be put on hold.
+That’s not a good or bad thing, but I think it’s good to know that you’re still going to go through their phone tree and will still be put on hold.

 You can get answers to many of your questions without contacting a customer support representative.